pr0g/pr0g.github.io/_posts/2022-12-26-column-row-major.md

 This is yet another post about understanding the difference between column vectors, row vectors, and matrices (in a game development setting).
 If you're attempting to learn or remember the difference between them then hopefully this will be a useful resource and can supplement other reading.

 This article will touch on some of the theory, but the main focus will be what crops up when implementing a math library for games.
-For a really fantastic in-depth treatment on the subject of matrices, checkout these chapters from [Game Math](https://gamemath.com/).
+For a really fantastic in-depth treatment on the subject of matrices, check out these chapters from [Game Math](https://gamemath.com/).

 - [Chapter 4: Introduction to Matrices](https://gamemath.com/book/matrixintro.html)
 - [Chapter 6: More on Matrices](https://gamemath.com/book/matrixmore.html)